Icinga/icingaweb2-module-toplevelview/doc/02-Configuartion-and-Behavior.md

 While the normal monitoring views will always show you all current states, the **Top Level Views will only show hard states**.

-Which means, as long as the object doesn't have reached a hard state, the TLV element will be OK.
+Which means, as long as the object doesn't have reached a hard state, the TLV tree element will be OK.

 ## Configuration Options

 These options can change the behavior of views.
+They are placed at the top of a view configuration:

 ```yaml
 name: My View